oskarrough/radio-table/README.md

 Playing around.
 There are two things here:

-1. A CLI program to manage a radaio
+1. A CLI program to manage a Radio4000 channel
-2. A React very configurable <table> component for rendering a table of tracks
+2. A React (very configurable) <table> component for rendering a table of tracks

 ## The CLI